Pulsemaster has an office for the German market at its disposal

 Alternative for preheaters in the potato industry

 In processing potatoes to potato products, for example in French fry production, PEF systems are an excellent alternative for traditional preheaters.
-PEF technology not only results in superior cut quality and better drying efficiency, but also improves the leaching of sugars.
-The pulsed electric field causes tiny pores in the potato cell walls, also known as cell permeabilization, which facilitates sugar leaching.
-This is good news for public health, because less sugar means less acrylamide formation during baking or frying of potato products.
-The treatment can also reduce frying oil absorption and fat content.
+PEF technology not only results in superior cut quality and a reduction of French fry breakage and shattering, but also improves drying efficiency.
+The pulsed electric field causes tiny pores in the potato cell walls, also known as cell permeabilization, which facilitates cutting, blanching, drying and frying processes.

 Increase yields and to reduce the cost of processes